oneapi-src/level-zero-spec/core/INTRO.md

     - They are provided as the first member of every structure passed to the driver.
 4. Driver Version - this is the version of the driver installed in the system.
     - This is typically used to mitigate driver implementation issues for a feature.
-    - The value is determined from calling ::xeDriverGetVersion
+    - The value is determined from calling ::xeGetDriverVersion

 ## Error Handling
 The following design philosophies are adopted in order to reduce Host-side overhead: